-At the CAPE-OPEN 2020 Annual Meeting, Dr Behnam SALIMI (speaker), Dr Richard SZCZEPANSKI from KBC (a Yokogawa Company) and Dr Jasper van BATEN (AmsterCHEM) presented (PDF, video) on the recently developed CAPE-OPEN interface of MultiFlash using COBIA.
+At the CAPE-OPEN 2020 Annual Meeting, Dr Behnam SALIMI (speaker), Dr Richard SZCZEPANSKI from KBC (a Yokogawa Company) and Dr Jasper van BATEN (AmsterCHEM) presented (access PDF here, access video here) on the recently developed CAPE-OPEN interface of MultiFlash using COBIA.
 This development has benefited from the support of CO-LaN through its consultancy services scheme.

 Multiflash has been a CAPE-OPEN Process Modelling Component from the early days of CAPE-OPEN, used extensively in the tests made by the Interoperability Task Force within the Global CAPE-OPEN project, serving as prototype for the Thermodynamic and Physical Properties interface specification in version 1.1, etc… Adding a CAPE-OPEN layer according to the COBIA implementation of CAPE-OPEN so early in the deployment of COBIA shows to CO-LaN the on-going commitment of KBC to the CAPE-OPEN standard.